 Microsoft Compliance eDiscovery

-eDiscovery is commonly used for case investigations in which the data can be kept on hold and can do compliance searches for various resource locations.
+Forensic investigators often rely on eDiscovery for case investigations to place hold on the data and can do compliance searches for various resource locations.
 Similarly, forensic investigators can use eDiscovery to properly handle a case in the organization.

 - You can create a case investigation and properly handle them using the RBAC approach.
 Thus, only authorized users can access the case and perform the necessary actions.

-- Placing the data on hold helps to identify the attackers’ further activities like message modification.
+- Moreover, placing the data on hold helps to identify the attackers’ further activities like message modification.
 You can retrieve the original content as well as the modified version.

-- Compliance search (User data search) helps to search content in various resource locations based on specific keywords, specific users’ content, or all locations in the organization.
+- In addition, compliance search (User data search) helps to search content in various resource locations based on specific keywords, specific users’ content, or all locations in the organization.

 - You can manage the custodians involved in the case.
 Custodians are the users who are suspected to be added to the case to monitor their further activities until the case is closed.